 Sitting between tall cliffs, the Praia da Senhora da Rocha with its golden sands, calm, clear waters and small beach restaurant feels like a hidden treasure.
 This is an excellent beach for swimming and small boat excursions, and through eroded arches in the cliffs you can spot even smaller beaches.
 You will find the Chapel of Nossa Senhora da Rocha perched on the cliffs to the west of the beach and from here you can enjoy panoramic views of this gorgeous coastline.

 To the east of the Praia da Senhora da Rocha you will find the Ponta da Adega and Escaleiras beaches.
 These small, shell-shaped coves can only be accessed by boat.

-The nearest village to the Pestana Viking is Armação de Pêra.
+The nearest village to the Pestana Viking is Armação de Pêra, a short drive away.
 Once a small village of fishermen, today it is a lively and colourful location and the surrounding beaches are popular.
 From the beaches you can enjoy the sight of fishermen out in their colourful boats while you enjoy white sands and warm waters.

 Faro Airport - 45km

 The southernmost region of Portugal, the Algarve, is without a doubt the best-known to visitors to the country from overseas thanks to its popularity as one of Europe’s main holiday destinations.
 Certainly the Algarve’s attractions are many, and not least its enviable climate with sunshine virtually year-round.